maxwrf/ruby-algorithm-collection/README.md

 * breadth first search algorithm
   - Traversing a graph of nodes by exploring all neighbours first and then moving on to the next level
   - In this example connections between actors can be found.
+* binary search tree
+ - a binary search tree holding numbers on each node.
+Tree can be traversed and searched for a specific value.